-If you are going to Florence, you will want to eat the city’s most famous dish.
-And you might well want to eat it in Florence’s oldest restaurant.
-Tradition at the Buca Lapi is not a passing interest: it is a way of life.
-Opened in 1880 in the cellars of the magnificent Palazzo Antinori, the Buca Lapi (‘buca’ means ‘hole’) is famous throughout the world for its Bistecca Fiorentina.
+Anyone with any sense who goes to Florence wants to eat beef in this City of Beef.
+And when you eat beef in Florence, you will want to eat it where the eating of beef is not a passing interest, but a way of life.
+You will want to eat it in Florence’s oldest restaurant.
+Tradition at Buca Lapi is everything.
+And I say: three cheers for that!
+Opened in 1880 in the cellars of the magnificent Palazzo Antinori, Buca Lapi (‘buca’ means ‘hole’) is famous throughout the world for its beef.
 Those who love Florence and who love beef – and strange those who, in full possession of their senses, do not do both – come from far and wide to this remarkable gastronomic destination, close to the church of SS Michele & Gaetano, and bring with them the healthiest of appetites.
-Thus did I present myself for an evening of self-indulgence.
+Thus did I present myself for an evening of homage to the cow.

 Down a few steep steps at the right hand side of the building, I was within the bovine shrine.
 The vaults of the cellar have been plastered with posters, some of them quite old.
 I settled myself comfortably at a table to the left of the stairs.
 I noted the pleasing contrast between the bright white of the napery and the dense black of the waiters’ aprons.